surajcm/blog/content/post/java-8-to-11.md

 ---
 title: "Smooth Sailing: A Practical Guide to Migrating from Java 8 to 11"
+date: "2022-06-16"
 description: "Discover proven strategies, best practices, and practical tips for smoothly migrating your Java applications from version 8 to the latest long-term support release, Java 11."
-date: "2022-06-16"
-featured_image: "img/2022/06/8_to_11.png"
+featured: true
-draft: "true"
+draft: true
+featureImage: "img/2022/06/8_to_11.png"
+featureImageAlt: 'Java 8 to 11'
+thumbnail: "img/2022/06/8_to_11.png"
+shareImage: "img/2022/06/8_to_11.png"
+categories:
+  - Technology
+tags:
+  - java
+  - migration
 ---

 ## Introduction
 In today's rapidly evolving digital landscape, the security, stability, and performance of our software applications are paramount.
 As Java developers, it's imperative that we stay abreast of the latest advancements in the Java ecosystem to ensure our applications meet the highest standards of reliability and security.